-Amy earned a Bachelor of Science Degree in Education from the University of Pittsburgh and holds a Graduate Degree in Art History from Northern Illinois University.
+Amy earned a Bachelor of Science Degree in Education from the University of Pittsburgh and and attended a graduate studies program for an Art History from Northern Illinois University.

 Amy has been involved in numerous charitable causes in the community, which include service on the DuPage County Historical Museum Board, volunteering on the Glen Oaks Hospital Community Partnership Committee, working with Marionjoy Auxiliary, volunteering at the St. Michaels ministry to PADS and the Missionaries of Charity soup kitchen.
 Amy also teaches religious education classes at St. Michaels.